BioAlgs/pTDR/README.md

 # pTDR R Package

-Welcome to the `TensorSIR` R package, implementing the method proposed in “Parsimonious Tensor Dimension Reduction” by Xing, et al. (2023).
+Welcome to the `pTDR` R package, implementing the method proposed in “Parsimonious Tensor Dimension Reduction” by Xing, et al. (2023).
 This package provides tools for tensor dimensionality reduction and sufficient dimension reduction (SIR) in high-dimensional data analysis.

 ## Requirements